-He was actually not all that successful initially and was criticised for alleged clumsiness in his works (which seems like harsh criticism based on his paintings).
+He was actually not all that successful initially and was criticized for alleged clumsiness in his works (which seems like harsh criticism based on his paintings).
 He eventually became famous for his detailed religious paintings, such as:

 But I am not writing about Hunt for his religious paintings.
 Instead, I am writing about Hunt for his naturalistic animal paintings which I am fascinated by.
 The painting below is how I become familiar with Hunt’s work and it is still my favorite.
 The painting demonstrates an incredibly high level of detail and some clever use of color.
 It almost looks surreal.

 There is a beautiful contrast between lights and darks.
-Interestingly, Hunt retained the high level of detail even in the darks.
+Interestingly, Hunt retained a high level of detail even in the darks.
 I usually prefer to leave the darks to be slightly ambiguous.
 The faded background also gives you a break from the intricate detail and creates a sense of depth in the painting.

-If you look closely, you can break the painting into three areas - the foreground with the detailed sheep and vegetation; the middleground with relatively less detail and some interesting shapes and patterns; and finally the background which provides a gradual decline in color and detail until you are left with nothing but a faint tint of color.
+If you look closely, you can break the painting into three areas – the foreground with the detailed sheep and vegetation; the middle ground with relatively less detail and some interesting shapes and patterns; and finally the background which provides a gradual decline in color and detail until you are left with nothing but a faint tint of color.

 Even if you are not a fan of this style of painting, you have to admire the level of craftsmanship.